Changelog

 BREAKING: the legacy v1 webhook signature header (`X-Webhook-Sig`) is removed.
 Operators on v1 webhooks were emailed in December 2025; v1 endpoints will continue to be delivered to until 2026-06-01.

-Reservation-style flows (event venue parking, hospital procedure visits) can now hold a spot for a window in the future.
-Park Graph charges only when the driver activates the session by scanning the QR code on arrival; unredeemed reservations release back to the pool 30 minutes after the window opens.
+Reservation-style flows (event venue parking, hospital procedure visits) can describe what they need in a single `intent` string; Park Graph parses it, resolves a matching lot, and atomically places a short-lived hold.
+Every call must carry an `Idempotency-Key` header so retries are safe.
+Park Graph charges only when the driver activates the session on arrival; unredeemed holds release back to the pool when the hold's TTL expires.

 The same spec backs ChatGPT Actions, the Park Graph SDKs, and the public API reference.
 Versioning follows the API itself, so spec_version == api_version.